catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 	0.2.0.5 (01.12) Search screen prototype
 	0.2.0.6 (29.11) add save confirm for any save operation and add DLCID checks in all updates that mighht affect it WHERE (SELECT NO OTHER DLCNAME)
-	0.2.0.7 (15.12) New features: Add: lastconversiondata field per each arrangement, MainDb filters wip 0.2.0.8 (31.03) (95%) Manage RS12, RS12 DLC & RS14 retail songs.
-Pending platform independent...checks on compression platform dependent
+	0.2.0.7 (15.12) New features: Add: lastconversiondata field per each arrangement, MainDb filters 0.2.0.8 (31.03) Manage RS12, RS12 DLC & RS14 retail songs.
+Pending platform independent...checks on compression platform dependent...DB independece/dependence on already provided 1..play and FTP and Preview Adding
 	wip: 0.2.0.9 (20.02.2015) (20%) has_section flag(to be tested with a song missing sections); Add 30 sec preview midsong;
 	wip: 0.2.0.10 (20.02.2015) (10%) close bugs on Conversion to Ps3(nin hell) and analyse acuracy on conversion to ps3 (1979,7army..)
-	wip: 0.2.0.11 (22.02.2015)  (90%)remove bug on auto import if original
+	wip: 0.2.0.11 (22.02.2015)  (90%) remove bug on auto import if original
-	wip: 0.2.0.12 (24.12) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) DB independece/dependence on already provided 1, repack wo bugs, edit screens functional
+	wip: 0.2.0.12 (24.12) (85%) full release (anyone can download and use the tool..no bugs..and all unimplemented featues disabled) , repack wo bugs, edit screens functional
 	wip: 0.2.2 (31.03.2015) (10%) HTML&Excel exports
 	tbr: 0.2.2.1 (15.04.2015) Implement a logic to properly read DLCManager renamed DLCs
 	wip: 0.2.3 (26.04.2015) (75%) If importing an original over a alternate the alternate flag should be set no the Alternate